ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2016-07-25-the-thirsty-cat.md

 The cat ran excitedly to the mouse's house in the crawl space and gave him an affectionate lick.
 "Thank you, thank you!" he exclaimed.
 "I now see the error of my ways."

 The cat and mouse became friends.
-The mouse taught the cat to read and they read books on software, philosophy, fables and more.
+The mouse taught the cat to read books on software, philosophy, history and more.
 The following year, the cat and mouse moved to San Francisco and started a software company called "The Thirsty Cat."
 The company was an instant hit.
-After just two years, they sold the company to Google for an enormous sum of money.
+After two years, they sold the company to Google for an enormous sum of money.

-Now the cat and mouse spend their days reading books by a crystal swimming pool in their California home, sipping fresh Lemonade.
+Now the cat and mouse spend their days reading books by a crystal swimming pool in their California home, sipping fresh lemonade, working smarter not harder.

 ---